NatashaSeawa/hello-world/README.md

 # hello-world
 Learning GitHub!
 Natasha here.
-It's Saturday, and I should be climbing but I'm learning to code instead!
+It's Saturday, and I'd normally be climbing but I'm learning to code instead!